GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

    > # Generate dendrograms
    > comp.plot_cluster(config, output_directory)

-   Within these plots the GMPEs are clustered hierarchically (i.e. the GMPEs which are clustered together at shorter Euclidean distances are more similar than those clustered together at larger Euclidean distances).
+   Within the dendrograms the GMPEs are clustered hierarchically (i.e. the GMPEs which are clustered together at shorter Euclidean distances are more similar than those clustered together at larger Euclidean distances).

 5. Matrix Plots of Euclidean Distance